SysFlow 0.6.0

 SysFlow is maturing into a fully-featured ecosystem for cloud-native telemetry and security analytics.
 We are an inclusive project and welcome contributions from the community!
 Let’s grow it together!

-If you enjoy coding and designing scalable software, and likes the project’s vision, read our contribution guideline and CoC, and consider becoming a contributor.
+If you enjoy coding and designing scalable software, and like the project’s vision, read our contribution guideline and CoC, and consider becoming a contributor.
 Look for open or help wanted tags in our issue tracker.
 Commenting and helping us triage git issues are also great ways to help.
 Help with documentation is welcome.
 Our projects are written in C++, Go, and Python, so there is room for everyone!

 If you are using SysFlow in your projects, academic or otherwise, please shoot us a message on Slack.
 We would love to hear about it!
 If you published a research paper or talk in which you used SysFlow, please let us know or send a PR to include the citation in our talks and publications list ;)